Designing Your Life: How Not to Get a Job

 Here the book shifts its focus from designing future plans to getting a good job.
 It provides some subtle tips and tricks that can make the reader more hire-able and appear more professional.
 It proclaims that when finding a job, one should focus on the needs of the employer instead of their own needs.

 Designing Your Dream Job

-The book acknowledges that not everyone may get their dream job, but that it is important to make good decisions that can lead something close to that dream job.
+The book acknowledges that not everyone may get their dream job, but that it is important to make good decisions that can lead to something close to that dream job.
 Journaling once again advised in order for the reader to self reflect and realize what their dream job may be.

 Choosing Happiness

 The book explains to the reader that happiness does not necessarily mean having everything one could desire.
 It places an emphasis on getting rid of things that are not necessary.
-It also helps explain that one should not dwell on past mistakes or bad decision making and that they should instead focus on ways to improve their decision making abilities.
+It also helps explain that one should not dwell on past mistakes or bad decision-making, and that they should instead focus on ways to improve their decision-making abilities.